SegmentationImage#

 Display the segmentation image in a matplotlib Axes instance with a colorbar.

-This method is useful for displaying segmentation images that have a small number of labels (e.g., from a cutout) that are not consecutive.
+This method is useful for displaying segmentation images that have a few labels (e.g., from a cutout) that are not consecutive.
 It maps the labels to be consecutive integers starting from 1 before plotting.
 The plotted image values are not the label values, but the colorbar tick labels are used to show the original labels.

 The segmentation image will be displayed with “nearest” interpolation and with the origin set to “lower”.